standardebooks/tools/README.md

 	Increment the specified endnote and all following endnotes by 1.

+-	### `se renumber-endnotes`

+	Renumber all endnotes and noterefs sequentially from the beginning.

 -	### `se roman2dec`

 	Convert a Roman numeral to a decimal number.